 More research is necessary to determine the exact underlying mechanisms that ultimately cause AITL.

 The incidence of AITL in the general population is unknown.
-It is estimated to account for 1-2 percent of all cases of non-Hodgkin lymphoma.
+It is estimated to account for 1-2 percent of all people with non-Hodgkin lymphoma.
 Some reports state the AITL occurs slightly more often in men than women, but others state the ratio is 1:1.
-Most cases of AITL occur in people in their 60s and 70s.
+Most people develop AITL in their 60s and 70s.
 The disorder can occur in younger adults and, although rarely, has also been reported in children.

 The disorder was first reported in the medical literature in 1974 by Frizzera et al. and called angioimmunoblastic lymphadenopathy with dysproteinemia (AILD).
 AITL is subclassified as a peripheral T-cell lymphoma (PTCL).
-PTCLs account for approximately 10-15 percent of all cases of non-Hodgkin lymphoma.
-AITL is the second most common type of PTCL.
+PTCLs account for approximately 10-15 percent of all occurrences of non-Hodgkin lymphoma.

 A diagnosis of AITL is made based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a biopsy of an affected lymph node or other affected areas such as the skin or bone marrow.

-During a complete physical examination, physicians may feel (i.e., palpate) the lymph nodes in certain regions to detect any swelling, including in the neck, tonsil, and adenoidal region; under the arms; and in the groin.
+During a complete physical examination, physicians may feel (i.e., palpate) the lymph nodes in certain regions to detect any swelling, including in the neck and tonsil region, under the arms, on or near the elbows, and in the groin.
 They may also examine other regions to help determine whether there is enlargement of certain internal organs, particularly the spleen and liver, and to detect swelling and abnormal fluid accumulation that may be associated with disease of the lymphatic system.

 Biopsies typically involve the removal and microscopic (i.e., histologic) examination of small samples of tissue cells from a lymph node–or, in some instances, removal of an entire, enlarged lymph node–that is suspected of being cancerous.
 Biopsy samples are examined by physicians who specialize in analyzing cells and tissues to help obtain accurate diagnosis (pathologists).